 The Policy Luminary Award was established by AACN in 2009 to annually recognize an outstanding registered nurse and nursing leader for his or her public policy achievements.
 The first recipient of the award was Dr. Mary Wakefield, Administrator of the Health Resources and Services Administration.
 Dr. Wakefield’s extensive career in nursing and health policy exemplifies the spirit of the AACN Policy Luminary Award.
 The award is presented annually at the AACN Fall Semiannual Meeting.
 See Past Award Winners.

 Established in 2010, this award recognizes the member dean whose efforts to promote AACN policy initiatives produced the highest results among all other members in a given year.
 The Goverment Affairs staff review data regarding messages sent to Congress, responses to Action Alerts, and Hill visits to determine the top advocate.
 The identified dean nominee is presented to the GAC for approval.
 See Past Award Winner.

 AACN presents the annual CNL Visionary Award to recognize a leader in advancing the CNL role.
 AACN and the Commission of Nurse Certification (CNC) presents the Vanguard Award annually to recognize a certified CNL for innovative and outstanding professional performance and advocacy of the CNL role.
 In addition, these awards promote the contributions of the CNL in transforming healthcare.
 See 2012 Award Winners.

 The purpose of the AACN Excellence and Innovation in Teaching Award is to recognize excellence and innovation in the teaching of nursing at AACN member schools by faculty with more than five years of teaching experience.
 Faculty who teach in didactic and/or clinical settings will be considered for this award.
-See this year's award winner.
+See past award winners.